 Biafra: Did Donald Trump Vow to Free Igbos From Nigeria?
 Fact Emerges

-- A Facebook post claimed that President Donald Trump of the United States (US) vowed to liberate the Igbos from Nigeria
+- A Facebook post claimed that US President Donald Trump had vowed to liberate the Igbos from Nigeria

-- Donald was reelected and assumed office as the 47th US president on Monday, January 20, 2025
+- He was re-elected in late 2024 and assumed office as the 47th president of America on January 20, 2025

-- A fact-checking platform investigated the viral claim that President Trump promised to make Biafra independent
+- A fact-checking platform investigated the viral claim that Trump promised to make Biafra independent

 Legit.ng journalist Ridwan Adeola Yusuf has over 4 years of experience in fact-checking and global affairs.

-Awka, Anambra state - On February 11, 2025, a Facebook user, Olivercan Ezeigwe, posted a video with a caption that claims Donald Trump, the incumbent president of the United States (US), has started making moves to address the secessionist movement of the Igbos in Nigeria.
+Awka, Anambra state - On February 11, 2025, a Facebook user, Olivercan Ezeigwe, posted a video with a caption claiming Donald Trump, the incumbent US president, has started making moves to address the secessionist movement of the Igbos in Nigeria.

-Igbo nationalism became a strong political and social force after the civil war.
-It has grown more militant since the 1990s, calling for the independence of the Biafran people and the establishment of their state.
+Igbo nationalism became a strong political and social force after the Nigerian Civil War from 1967 to 1970.
+The movement has grown more militant since the 1990s, calling for the independence of the Biafran people and the establishment of their state.

 Source: Getty Images